DeepShift: Towards Multiplication-Less Neural Networks: Benchmark Results

 \section{Benchmark Results}

-We have tested the training and inference results on 3 datasets: MNIST \cite{lecun-mnisthandwrittendigit-2010}, CIFAR10 \cite{cifar10_report}, and Imagenet \cite{imagenet_cvpr09}.
+We have tested the training and inference results on 2 datasets: CIFAR10 \cite{cifar10_report}, and Imagenet \cite{imagenet_cvpr09}.
 For each dataset, we have tested a group of architectures.
-We have explored various evaluations for the models: \begin{enumerate} \item \textbf{Original Version}: evaluating the original architecture with standard convolution and linear operators, \item \textbf{DeepShift Versions}: \begin{enumerate} \item \textbf{Train from Scratch}: start with randomly initialized weights, convert all the convolution and linear operators to their shift counterparts, and train from scratch using either training method Deepshift-Q or DeepShift-PS, \item \textbf{Train from Pre-trained Baseline}: start with baseline model that is pretrained with 32-bits floating points weights, convert all the convolution and linear operators to their shift counterparts, convert the weights (using Equations \ref{eqn:sign-equation} and \ref{eqn:sign-equation}) and train using either training method Deepshift-Q or DeepShift-PS. \end{enumerate} \end{enumerate}
+We have explored various evaluations for the models: \begin{enumerate} \item \textbf{Original Version}: evaluating the original architecture with standard convolution and linear operators, \item \textbf{DeepShift Versions}: \begin{enumerate} \item \textbf{Train from Scratch}: start with randomly initialized weights, convert all the convolution and linear operators to their shift counterparts, and train from scratch using either training method Deepshift-Q or DeepShift-PS, \item \textbf{Train from Pre-trained Baseline}: start with baseline model that is pretrained with 32-bits floating points weights, convert all the convolution and linear operators to their shift counterparts, convert the weights (using Equations \ref{eqn:sign-equation} and \ref{eqn:shift-equation}) and train using either training method Deepshift-Q or DeepShift-PS. \end{enumerate} \end{enumerate}

-We have noticed - in terms of validation accuracy results - that the best optimizer for DeepShift-PS is Rectified Adam (RAdam) \cite{liu2019radam} while the best optimizer for DeepShift-Q and regular 32-bit floating point training is stochastic gradient descent (SGD).
+We have noticed - in terms of validation accuracy results - that the best optimizer for DeepShift-PS is Rectified Adam (RAdam) \cite{liu2019radam} while the best optimizer for DeepShift-Q and regular 32-bit floating-point training is stochastic gradient descent (SGD). \ifdefined\arxiv On the other hand, most methods in literature that explore alternatives to multiplication or quantizing weight representations use SGD only.
+We will show in one of our tests in CIFAR10 that using RAdam optimizer does not add an unfair advantage over other methods. \fi